pedalpete/it/readme.md

 Check out the demo video of getting started with Favor.
 [![demo hello world led video](http://i3.ytimg.com/vi/bHKyFJ41amA/hqdefault.jpg)](https://www.youtube.com/watch?v=bHKyFJ41amA "Getting Started With Favor")

+### What do you mean by Hardware agnostic

+In this sense, hardware agnostic means that you can write your business logic without needing to worry about what hardware it will run on.

+Currently Favor works with linux based devices like the Raspberry Pi, Beaglebone and others.
+But more than just the hardware platform, with Favor you can run your application on different chips and sensors, without needing to consider what type of chip the application is runnning on, or even what protocol (gpio, I2C, SPI).

+Favor makes it possible to run your application on completely different hardware.

+Other platforms are currently in the process of being supported, and more protocols can be added as well.
+Need something special?
+Just ask!

 ### Supported Versions of node
 Favor has been tested with node v4, it should also work with v5. v0.10 and v0.12 have not been tested and may not work.